Redemption in marriage – is it possible?

 Have I wanted to give up?
 Too many times to count….
 But I keep finding my way back to telling God that I will do what He asks me to do because I believe that what is happening in these years is holy – despite how hard it has been and however difficult it might continue to be.

 Every morning God asks me to get up, to pray, and to have faith.
+I continue to cling to these Scriptures while I stand for my marriage, believing that God is faithful.
 I’ve learned that there is room for either faith or fear – not both.

 Redemption in marriage – is it possible?